nashif/zephyr/doc/kernel/services/smp/smp.rst

 handle to the context to which it should switch, and the second is a pointer to such a handle into which it should store the handle resulting from the thread that is being switched out.
-The kernel then implements a portable :c:func:`z_swap` implementation on top of this primitive which includes the relevant scheduler logic in a location where the architecture doesn't need to understand it.
+The kernel then implements a portable :c:func:`k_priv_swap` implementation on top of this primitive which includes the relevant scheduler logic in a location where the architecture doesn't need to understand it.